IMRCLab/pololu-rs/docs/usage.md

 <div style="height:4px; background:#1e90ff; margin:32px 0;"></div>

 ## Tele-Operation for multiple robots
-In addition to the controller interface node with the menu, there is another node that provides tele-operation functionality for multiple robots, who can simultaneously be controlled by with one controller for each robot respectively.
+In addition to the controller interface node with the menu, there is another node that provides tele-operation functionality for multiple robots, that can be controlled simultaneously with one controller for each robot respectively.

 ### Hardware Requirements
 - Xbox controller (wired or wireless with USB adapter)